kurron/jvm-development-environment/README.md

 ##Installed Infrastructure
 Docker containers running common infrastructure are installed in `/home/vagrant/bin/servers`.
 Look at the `docker-compose.yml` file to see what services are currently available to use.
 Run the `start.sh` script to install and run the servers.

+##Docker-based IDEs
+All of the IDEs are housed in Docker containers.
+This allows for faster rebuilds of the environment and ensures that an IDE's bits are not downloaded until needed.
+The initial launch of an IDE, however, can take several moments as the Docker image is downloaded from the repository.
+You can pre-load the images by running `bin/prime-images.sh`, avoiding the delay.
+Since this grabs all images, it might make sense to examine the script and pull down only the images you are certain you will be using.

 ##Applying Your Work Specific Customizations
 The system will look for an environment variable named `CORPORATE_PLAYS`.
 If the shell running Vagrant specifies the variable